akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 By default, the grid displays the following columns:
 - ID (our product identifier)
-- Label (the product's display name in Akeneo)
+- Label (the product's displayed name in Akeneo)
 - Family
 - Complete
 - Created at (the creation date of the product)